Skip to Content

 About Us

-Empfield competed in the first Ironman held on Hawaii's Big Island, in 1981.
-He designed the original triathlon wetsuit, and founded wetsuit manufacturer Quintana Roo in 1987.
 In 1989 Empfield debuted another design, the first bike "built from the aerobars back."
 The first Quintana Roo Superform had 650c wheels front and back, and an 80-degree seat angle.
+Today's modern triathlon and time trial bikes are progeny of the Superform.

 He sold Quintana Roo to Saucony, Inc., in 1995, and stayed on to run Saucony's bike division - which included Quintana Roo and Merlin - for four years.
 He left in 1999 and founded Slowtwitch.com.

 In 2003 Empfield developed the F.I.S.T.
-Tri Bike Fit System for triathletes, featuring "stack" and "reach," a set of bike fit metrics popular among tri bike manufacturers and fitters.
+Tri Bike Fit System for triathletes, featuring "stack" and "reach," a set of bike fit metrics now popular among tri and road bike manufacturers and fitters.
 He's given fit clinics and workshops all over the United States and Europe.
-He continues to write for, and publish, Slowtwitch.com.
+Today many modern fit systems employ the protocol, mechanics and metrics that are the backbone of the F.I.S.T. fit system.

-Empfield still swims, bikes, runs and races several times a year.
+Empfield continues to write for, and publish, Slowtwitch.com.
+He still swims, bikes, runs and races several times a year.
 He lives with wife Tanya, dogs, and horses on 8 acres in the San Gabriel Mountains of Southern California.

 As CTO, Jordan is in charge of wrangling the multi-headed hydra of a website that is Slowtwitch.com.
 Despite being a somewhat Sisyphean ordeal, he nevertheless does his best to make sure Slowtwitch walks and talks the way it is supposed to.
 If you like Slowtwitch, feel free to let him know.
 If you don't, please tell Dan instead.
-Armed with his trusty Mac Powerbook, he tries to stay one step ahead of his ever growing “To Do” list.
+Armed with his trusty Macbook Air, he tries to stay one step ahead of his ever growing “To Do” list.

-Timothy Carlson Slowtwitch Senior Correspondent and Photographer: Born in Daytona Beach, Florida, Carlson is a graduate of Seabreeze Senior High where he set a school record for most touchdown passes caught (and dropped) and ran a leg on the state champion 880 relay in which he did not drop the baton.
+Timothy Carlson, Senior Correspondent: Born in Daytona Beach, Florida, Carlson is a graduate of Seabreeze Senior High where he set a school record for most touchdown passes caught (and dropped) and ran a leg on the state champion 880 relay in which he did not drop the baton.
 He also cleared 8 feet 6 inches in the pole vault, landing six feet past the pit, tumbled into a beautiful girl and subsequently asked her out.
 At Harvard College, he punted for the freshman football squad until he sailed a kick into a stuff wind which came backward, forcing him to down the ball before it settled in the Crimson's end zone.
 In his sophomore year, he took pictures for the Harvard Crimson daily newspaper and was on assignment inside University Hall during a student occupation when he was arrested with the demonstrators by Cambridge police.
 After successfully smuggling his pictures out of jail, several of his photos appeared in Life Magazine coverage of the event.

 In an eclectic post graduate period, he taught expository writing and worked as a freelance writer and photographer during which he covered a wide range of events including the Super Bowl, the Democratic and Republican conventions, a coal miner's strike in West Virginia, the Daytona 500, NBA finals and Palestinian refugees in Lebanon.
 In his most exciting assignment, he served as a co-driver for the Polish Racing Drivers of America Ford Econoline van in the original Cannonball Sea-to-Shining-Sea Memorial Trophy Dash race from New York to Redondo Beach, California.
 With a makeshift 120-gallon fuel tank, no one smoked and the first gas stop was in Missouri.